rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Normative Ethics/Realism/Utilitarianism/Utilitarianism.md

 ### Utility Monster
 If there were a being that could experience a happiness so great it outweighed every human being, it would follow from util that we ought to serve it in any way we can at the detriment of our own happiness
 	A2: Biting the bullet isn't a horrible thing to do here.
 The above is true.
-	- Note that we are in a similar situation now given [[Longtermism]], and many people dedicate their lives to serving this utility monster.
+	- Note that we are in a similar situation now given [[Genres/Analytic/Ethics/Applied Ethics/Effective Altruism/Cause X/Longtermism]], and many people dedicate their lives to serving this utility monster.

 ### Measuring Problem
 Since you cannot measure the amount of pain added to the world when someone does an action, you cannot tell if it is a bad action or not.
 Thus, utilitarian which makes claims based on measurable good must be rejected